Undergraduate Program Assessment Plan

 3. Student Self-Assessment Learning Evaluation

-Starting in 1998, the Department of Geology implemented an assessment tool originally devised by the geology faculty at Illinois State University, which was modified to align to our Learning Objectives and our field-oriented program.
-It consists of a written questionnaire which is given first to students entering GEOL 3550, Sedimentation and Stratigraphy, generally the first upper-division geology course taken by majors.
-It is given again at the conclusion of GEOL 5200, Geology Field Camp, our program's capstone experience.
-Results of the before and after versions are compared to get a sense of value-added; i.e., skills learned or improved over the program.
-Although an indirect assessment, the results demonstrate learning gains over the length of our program.
+From 1998 through 2016, the Department of Geology utilized an assessment tool originally devised by the geology faculty at Illinois State University, which was modified to align to our Learning Objectives and our field-oriented program.
+It consisted of a written questionnaire given first to students entering GEOL 3550 and again at the conclusion of GEOL 5200, Geology Field Camp.
+Results of the before and after versions were compared to get a sense of value-added; i.e., skills learned or improved over the program.
+Yet, because it was an indirect assessment, we now utilize the direct content-learning instrument described above.
+The results demonstrate learning gains over the length of our program.

 ASSESSMENT OF EARTH SCIENCE COMPOSITE TEACHING (ESCT) MAJOR LEARNING OBJECTIVES